 Our primary capital requirements are for seasonal working capital needs and capital expenditures related to opening new stores.
 Our sources of liquidity to meet these needs have primarily been borrowings under our revolving credit facility, operating cash flows and short and long-term debt financings from banks and financial institutions.
-We believe that our cash on hand, cash generated by operating activities and funds available under our revolving credit facility will be sufficient to finance our operating activities for at least the next
+We believe that our cash on hand, cash generated by operating activities and funds available under our revolving credit facility will be sufficient to finance our operating activities for at least the next twelve months.

-For the 13 weeks ended May 2, 2020, we incurred approximately \$4.8 million in capital expenditures, net of \$1.0 million of cash paid for inventory purchased in conjunction with our acquisition, primarily related to the opening of new stores during the period.
-We expect total net capital expenditures between \$22.0 million and \$28.0 million for fiscal year 2020.
+For the 26 weeks ended August 1, 2020, we incurred approximately \$9.2 million in capital expenditures primarily related to the opening of new stores during the period.
+We expect total net capital expenditures between \$20.0 million and \$25.0 million for fiscal year 2020.
 We intend to fund our capital expenditures with operating cash flows and funds available under our revolving credit facility.
 Other investment opportunities, such as potential strategic acquisitions or store expansion rates in excess of those presently planned, may require additional funding.